SynthCannon/Individual-Account-Manager/README.txt

 Map implementation: I implemented this so that the application can be used offline if needed.

-Http Request: The main reason I used jquery for my requests is that it is easy to use.
+Http Request: The main reason I used Http requests is because they are easier to use than angular JS or springboot.